nguyentrunghai/Setting_up_Linux_cluster/README.md

 The clients use Autofs to mount users' home and applications directories on demand from the server.

 # Preparation
+After installing Ubuntu (16.04) on the server and clients, run update and upgrade.

+`sudo apt-get update`

+`sudo apt-get upgrade`

+`sudo apt-get dist-upgrade`

-After installing Ubuntu (16.04) on the server and clients, we need to move the admin user out of `/home` direcrory to avoid overriding when `/home` is mounted.
+Then we need to move the admin user out of `/home` direcrory to avoid overriding when `/home` is mounted.

 We need to also rename `/home` directory to `/rhome` and create a new empty